Otto Hahn: Discovery of radiothorium and other "new elements"

 Hahn published his results in the Proceedings of the Royal Society on 24 May 1905.
-It was the first of over 250 scientific publications of Otto Hahn in the field of radiochemistry.
+It was the first of more than 250 scientific publications in the field of radiochemistry.
 At the end of his time in London, Ramsay asked Hahn about his plans for the future, and Hahn told him about the job offer from Kalle & Co.
 Ramsay told him radiochemistry had a bright future, and that someone who had discovered a new radioactive element should go to the University of Berlin.
 Ramsay wrote to Emil Fischer, the head of the chemistry institute there, who replied that Hahn could work in his laboratory, but could not be a Privatdozent because radiochemistry was not taught there.
 At this point, Hahn decided that he first needed to know more about the subject, so he wrote to the leading expert on the field, Ernest Rutherford.
 Rutherford agreed to take Hahn on as an assistant, and Hahn's parents undertook to pay Hahn's expenses.

 From September 1905 until mid-1906, Hahn worked with Rutherford's group in the basement of the Macdonald Physics Building at McGill University in Montreal.
 There was some scepticism about the existence of radiothorium, which Bertram Boltwood memorably described as a compound of thorium X and stupidity.
-Boltwood was soon convinced that it did exist, although he and Hahn differed on what its half life was.
+Boltwood was soon convinced that it did exist, although he and Hahn differed on what its half-life was.
 William Henry Bragg and Richard Kleeman had noted that the alpha particles emitted from radioactive substances always had the same energy, providing a second way of identifying them, so Hahn set about measuring the alpha particle emissions of radiothorium.
 In the process, he found that a precipitation of thorium A (polonium-216) and thorium B (lead-212) also contained a short-lived "element", which he named thorium C (which was later identified as polonium-212).
-Hahn was unable to separate it, and concluded that it had a very short half life (it is about 300 ns).
+Hahn was unable to separate it, and concluded that it had a very short half-life (it is about 300 ns).
 He also identified radioactinium (thorium-227) and radium D (later identified as lead-210).
 Rutherford remarked that: "Hahn has a special nose for discovering new elements."